awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoints.md

 Be aware of the following for specific types of Global Accelerator standard endpoints:

-**Load balancer endpoints**
+**Application Load Balancer endpoints**
 + An Application Load Balancer endpoint can be internet\-facing or internal\.

-A Network Load Balancer endpoint must be internet\-facing\.
+**Network Load Balancer endpoints**
++ A Network Load Balancer endpoint must be internet\-facing\.
+For Network Load Balancer endpoints, we recommend that you disable cross\-zone traffic for the load balancers to avoid connection collisions, which can result in increased TCP connection time\.
+For more information, see [ TCP Connection Delays](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-troubleshooting.html#tcp-delays) in the *Network Load Balancers User Guide*\.

 **Amazon EC2 instance endpoints**
 + An EC2 instance endpoint \(for both standard and custom routing accelerators\) can't be one of the following types: C1, CC1, CC2, CG1, CG2, CR1, CS1, G1, G2, HI1, HS1, M1, M2, M3, or T1\.